lukaszkn/data-software-engineering-interview-questions/content/databricks_data_warehousing.md

 - Cost estimate and autoscaling policy
 - Runbook for scaling, incident response, and re-benchmark cadence

-If you want, I can outline a concrete benchmark script and a short checklist tuned to your expected workload (interactive-heavy vs ETL-heavy) and the cloud provider you use.

 ## How do you implement custom ingestion and transformation logic using Scala, Python or SQL in Databricks data warehousing solutions?
 High-level approach